pawp81/AdminSubmissionsAPI/README.md

 ![Permissions](/images/ThreatAssessment.ReadWrite.All.png)

+Note that email submission script will also need following Graph API permissions: Mail.Read and Mail.Read.Shared

 8. Refresh the list of permissions.
 Click “Grant admin consent for <your organization’s name>”.
 Click Yes.
 ![GrantConsent](/images/GrantConsent.png)
 9. Next click on “Authentication” from left navigation menu.
 Configure Redirect URIs for Mobile and desktop applications as shown on the screenshot below by adding following ones:
 * https://login.microsoftonline.com/common/oauth2/nativeclient
 * http://localhost/
 * urn:ietf:wg:oauth:2.0:oob

 ![Authentication](/images/authentication2.png)
 10. On the App screen click “Overview” and copy “Application (client) ID” to the script code into the $clientID variable.
 ![AppID](/images/AppID.png)